Azure-Samples/MachineLearningSamples-TwitterSentimentPrediction/docs/deliverable_docs/ProjectReport.md

 We had previously released a [GitHub repository for the TDSP project structure and templates](https://github.com/Azure/Azure-TDSP-ProjectTemplate).
 We have now enabled creation of Azure Machine Learning projects that are instantiated with [TDSP structure and documentation templates for Azure Machine Learning](https://github.com/amlsamples/tdsp).
 Instructions on how to use TDSP structure and templates in Azure Machine Learning is provided [here](https://docs.microsoft.com/en-us/azure/machine-learning/preview/how-to-use-tdsp-in-azure-ml).

-In this tutorial we are going to demonstrate the usage of Word Embedding algorithms like **Word2Vec** algorithm and **Sentiment Specfic Word Embedding (SSWE) Algorithm** to predict Twitter sentiment in Azure Machine Learning Workbench.
+In this sample we are going to demonstrate the usage of Word Embedding algorithms like **Word2Vec** algorithm and **Sentiment Specfic Word Embedding (SSWE) Algorithm** to predict Twitter sentiment in Azure Machine Learning Workbench.
 We will follow [Team Data Science Process](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/overview) to execute this project.

 ## Link to GitHub repository
 We provided a step by step [walkthrough](https://github.com/Azure/MachineLearningSamples-TwitterSentimentPrediction/blob/master/docs/deliverable_docs/Step_By_Step_Tutorial.md) in GitHub repository.

 ### Purpose
-The primary purpose of this tutorial is to show how to instantiate and execute a machine learning project using the Team Data Science Process (TDSP) structure and templates in Azure Machine Learning Work Bench.
+The primary purpose of this sample is to show how to instantiate and execute a machine learning project using the Team Data Science Process (TDSP) structure and templates in Azure Machine Learning Work Bench.
 For this purpose, we use [Twitter Sentiment data](http://cs.stanford.edu/people/alecmgo/trainingandtestdata.zip).
 The modeling task is to predict sentiment polarity (positive or negative) using the text from tweets.

 ### Scope
 - Data exploration, training, and deployment of a machine learning model which address the prediction problem described in the Use Case Overview.